Aunt May: Earth-24122

+On Earth-24122, an alternate version of Aunt May operated as Madame Web.
+Following Uncle Ben's death and her nephew operating as Spider-Man, she approached Norman Osborn to gain omniscience powers.
+When that was done, Madame Web formed the Sinister Squadron and targeted the Spider-Society.
+She was apparently killed when the Gwen Stacy version of Green Goblin turned against her and threw themselves into the Web of Life and Destiny.

 Golden Oldie

 May Parker was transformed by Galactus into the cosmically powered being Golden Oldie to serve as his herald.
 Rather than lead him to populated worlds, Oldie discovered an extraterrestrial baker who bakes planet-sized snack cakes that sate Galactus's hunger.
 May's transformation is ultimately revealed as a dream.
 The issue, a parody of an old Hostess snack cake advertising campaign, was part of Marvel's "Assistant Editors Month" series of humorous issues.

 May also appeared as "Golden Oldie" (this time an Iron Man parody) as well as "The Astonishing Aunt Ant" and "Auntie Freeze" in an issue of What If?.

+Marvel Noir

+In the Marvel Noir reality, Aunt May is depicted as a political activist and social reformer.

 MC2

 In the alternate timeline known as MC2, May Parker's death in The Amazing Spider-Man #400 was valid.
 It was May who died in this continuum, rather than an actress.
 Peter's daughter, May "Mayday" Parker, was named for her.
 Mayday became the super-heroine Spider-Girl and met the original May when she found herself displaced in time, although Mayday makes no attempt to explain who she really was.

-When Spider-Girl was trapped in an illusion by her enemy, Misery, she was given encouragement from a familiar spirit.
-She recognised the spirit as being Aunt May.

 In the final arc of Amazing Spider-Girl, Aunt May acts a spiritual advisor to May to help her grandniece reclaim her identity and save Peter from Norman Osborn.
 In this form, she initially appears as a younger version of herself, which prevents May from recognizing her.
 However, May finally figures it out when she sees Aunt May through her father's eyes.